Dodge Dakota Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-• The lowest rate with discounts is $600
+• The best discount rate is $600

-• The average rate for the average middle-age driver with $500 deductibles is $964
+• The average price for a 40-year-old good driver who has $500 deductibles is $964

 View Chart as Image